The 40 Most Scenic Drives in America

 Park Loop Road in Maine

 Experience beautiful Acadia National Park via Park Loop Road, a 27-mile drive that takes you along the rocky coast and through the tall trees before continuing past Jordan Pond House (be sure to make a pit stop for their famous popovers).
-Summer and fall are the best times to take this scenic drive—though it can get busy, it’s worth it for the views.
+Summer and fall are the best times to take this scenic drive, but you can take these national park road trips all year long.